Code-Institute-Submissions/beatles/README.md

 The idea of this project was to create a website that is made by The Beatles, where you can find out information about the individuals and The Band.

-The user can look through the studio albums as well as book to see The Beatles live.
+The user can look through the studio albums, listen to their music, as well as book to see The Beatles live.

 <img src="https://github.com/sykez12/beatles/blob/a4b13fb29759178925693f71149ea6ade09a0024/Documentation/amiresponsivebeatles.png">